nuitrcs/rnaseq_workshop/README.md

 ___
-### 2. Set up environment on High Performance Computing and the Genomic Compute Cluster
+## Set up environment on the Genomic Compute Cluster on Quest

 If you would like to perform RNA-seq on Quest, you need to first do the followings: